PantherXOS/wiki.pantherx.org/CLion.md

 description: "A powerful IDE from JetBrains helps you develop in C and C++ on Linux, macOS"
 description-source: "https://www.jetbrains.com/clion/"
 categories:
   - type:
       - "Application"
   - location:
       - "Development"
       - "Development environments"
 language: en
 ---

+This works but is unsupported.
+If you need need CLion, go ahead.
+If you're flexible, there's VScode and VScodium.

 ## Prepare